Skip to main content

 • Local Storage and Session Storage

-• Microphone Permissions: Your application must request and handle microphone permissions:
+• Microphone permissions: Your application must request and handle microphone permissions:

 • Request microphone access before initializing the embedded Assistant